prescottprue/weather-station/README.md

     1. Reload the daemon: `sudo systemctl daemon-reload`
     1. Enable services: `sudo systemctl enable capture.service && sudo systemctl enable api.service`
     1. Start services: `sudo systemctl start capture.service && sudo systemctl start api.service`

+### Github Actions
+To set up your weather-station code to update automatically when you push changes:

+1. Fork this repo
+1. Follow section below about setup of Tailscale
+1. Add the following to Tailscale Access Controls:

+    ```json
+      "tagOwners": {
+        "tag:ci": [],
+      },
+    ```
+1. Add a Tailscale oAuth client with `tag:ci` - client id and secret which appear will be saved in next step
+1. Set the following values within Github Actions Secrets (Settings tab of repo):
+    ```
+    TS_OAUTH_CLIENT_ID - Tailscale oauth client id
+    TS_OAUTH_SECRET - Tailscale oauth secert
+    MARIADB_PASS - password of mariadb user (set to env file)
+    WEATHER_STATION_TAILNET_ADDRESS - address of weather-station machine on tailnet
+    ```

 ## Home Assistant
 Weather station data is exposed in a REST API - this makes it easy for tools like HomeAssistant to connect and pull data. **NOTE:** If you are running your weather station on a different network than you home assistant instance, you will need to setup Tailscale (super easy - see section below)